WebOrigami/docs/content/async-tree/FunctionMap.md

 ---
 title: FunctionMap class
-subtitle: Wraps a function and a domain as an async tree
+subtitle: Wraps a function and a domain as a map
 ---

-## Usage
+## JavaScript usage

 ```js
 ${ samples/help/function.js }